-There was a case of melioidosis in Arizona another in Ohio (PubMed) and a smattering of others and they don't know were it came from.
+There was a case of melioidosis in Arizona, another in Ohio (PubMed), and a smattering of others and they don't know were the Burkholderia came from.

 Be the way, the word is from the Greek for an abnormal distemper of asses.
 Sounds like Fox news commentary.